vyastreb/SelfAffineSurfaceGenerator/README.md

 + Author: Vladislav A. Yastrebov
 + Affiliation: MINES Paris, Centre des Materiaux, CNRS
-+ Date: 2015-2023
++ Date: 2015-2025
 + Licence: BSD 3-Clause

 ## Description

-It is a C++ implementation of the method proposed in Y.Z.
+It is a C++ and Python implementation of the method proposed in Y.Z.
 Hu and K. Tonder, "Simulation of 3-D random rough surface by 2-D digital filter in fourier space", Int.
 J. Mach.
 Tools Manufact.
 32:83-90 (1992): [DOI](https://doi.org/10.1016/0890-6955%2892%2990064-N)
 One could also check our paper where this method was used to generate rough surfaces for contact analysis between rough surfaces: V.A.
 Yastrebov, G. Anciaux, J.F.
 Molinari.
 "The role of the roughness spectral breadth in elastic contact of rough surfaces", Journal of the Mechanics and Physics of Solids, 107:469-493 (2017): [DOI](https://doi.org/10.1016/j.jmps.2017.07.016), [arXiv](https://arxiv.org/abs/1704.05650)

+In Python version there is also a random surface generation with an idealized spectrum, i.e. no randomness in the PSD only phase is random.

 ## Input: it requires 8 arguments: